 As a small business owner, you have to hope for the best and prepare for the worst.
 One of the worst things that can happen to your small business is a natural disaster.

-During or after a disaster, you may be required to pay employees even if they aren’t working.
+You may be required to pay employees even if they aren’t working during or after a disaster.
 Learn more about disaster recovery payroll, laws to follow, and natural disasters employer obligations below.

 Disaster recovery payroll planning

 Natural disasters like earthquakes, hurricanes, and tornadoes can affect how and when you pay your employees.
 It’s crucial to have a plan for disaster recovery payroll in case a disaster happens.